poole/hyde/docs/6.2.0/basics.md

 : Must be `welcome`.

 `selected_projects`
-: A list of project ids that are displayed below the author's about text and the content of the page.
+: A list of paths to project files that should be displayed below the main content of the page.
-A project's id is its path with a leading `/` and no file extension at the end.
+The paths are relative to the main directory with no leading `./`.
-If no ids are provided, the two most recent projects will be used.
+If no paths are provided, the two most recent projects will be used.

 `selected_projects`
-: A list of blog post ids that are featured on the welcome page.
+: A list of paths to blog posts that should be featured on the welcome page.
-A posts's id is its path with a leading `/` and no file extension at the end.
+The paths are relative to the main directory with no leading `./`.
-If no ids are provided, the five most recent posts will be used.
+If no paths are provided, the five most recent posts will be used.

 `more_projects`
-: A title and href pair.
-When provided, the link will be shown below the projects. `title` must match the title of the page it links to, in order for the animation to work.
+: The path to the main projects page.
+The path is relative to the main directory with no leading `./`.

 `more_posts`
-: A title and href pair.
-When provided, the link will be shown below the posts. `title` must match the title of the page it links to, in order for the animation to work.
+: The path to the main posts page.
+The path is relative to the main directory with no leading `./`.

 ## Adding a project*
 Projects are organized using Jekyll's [Collection feature](https://jekyllrb.com/docs/collections/).